 Appearance, along with function, defines most consumer products ranging from faucets to automobiles.
 However, the appearance of a product can be challenging to communicate and assess.
-First, there is a vast and inconsistent vocabulary for defining color in the finishing industry. even when everyone is on the same wavelength with the terminology, color itself is subjective.
+First, there is a vast and inconsistent vocabulary for defining PVD colors in the finishing industry. even when everyone is on the same wavelength with the terminology, color itself is subjective.
 One person’s yellow-gold might be another person’s school bus yellow.
 The perception of color can also drastically change with lighting, like when you view a product under fluorescent, daylight, or incandescent light.
 To further complicate things, 10% of the population has some degree of color blindness.
 Disparities between the perceptions of observers, the orientation of a sample, and changes in general lighting conditions can lead to inconsistent perceptions of color.
-So how do we create beautiful, consistent colors?
+So as a PVD coating machine manufacturer providing customized finishes to fit your needs: how do we create beautiful, consistent colors?

 Color challenges in manufacturing

 These challenges in quantifying PVD color lead to challenges in manufacturing products.
 In many cases, the final product must meet a specific uniform color target.
 Achieving uniformity can be especially difficult for products made of multiple pieces (for example, appliances and mobile electronics), which are often manufactured at different facilities or on different equipment.